-Plan fiduciaries must also decide whether to outsource plan services (such as recordkeeping) and whether to offer additional elective services (such as investmentadvice services).
-If fiduciaries elect to hire service providers, they must decide which service provider(s) to retain, negotiate the compensation for providers, and determine how that compensation should be structured.
+Plan fiduciaries must also decide whether to outsource plan services (such as recordkeeping) and whether to offer additional elective services (such as participant-loan or investment-advice services).
+If fiduciaries elect to hire service providers, they must decide which service provider(s) to retain, negotiate the compensation for such providers, and determine whether that compensation should be paid on a hard-dollar per-participant fee, an asset basis, or via specialized fees for particular services.
+Fiduciaries must also determine whether plan services and funds should be coordinated through one vendor-a common practice known as "bundling"-or whether services and funds should be provided by unrelated entities.